Assistant Professor of Nutrition, Department of Nutrition and Food Sciences, University of Vermont

 FSRC Fellow Profile | ResearchGate

-Undergraduate student, Nutrition and Food Sciences
+MS student, Nutrition and Food Sciences

 Colby is from Ipswich Massachusetts and joined the lab in 2024.
 She is a Nutrition & Dietetics major.
 Colby was instrumental to starting the lab's first MetALD study.
 Outside of the work she participates on the UVM Women’s Track and Field team and enjoys cooking.